emrekaraat/Capstone-Project/README.md

 - 📦 **Automation**:
   - Auto Scaling based on CPU threshold (scale-out & scale-in)
   - Fully automated provisioning via `terraform apply`
-- 🛡️ **Logging & Auditing**:
-  - **AWS CloudTrail** is enabled to log all API calls and user activity
-  - Logs are stored securely in an S3 bucket with file integrity validation
-  - Global service events (e.g., IAM) are included

 ---